PayDock/e-commerce-woo/README.md

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Accept more payment methods with Paydock
+Accept more payment methods with Paydock.
+Connect multiple payment gateways with a central interface to manage the transactions.

 == Description ==